rachit-goyal1071/rachit-goyal1071/README.md

 ### 💡 What I Do

 - 🌐 **IoT Development:** I specialize in building Internet of Things (IoT) solutions that connect devices, collect data, and create intelligent ecosystems.
-From smart home applications to industrial IoT projects, I enjoy creating solutions that make a real-world impact.
 - 📱 **Android Development:** On the mobile front, I design and develop Android applications that blend functionality with a seamless user experience.
-Whether it's crafting intuitive user interfaces or integrating the latest features, I strive to create engaging and efficient Android solutions.

 ### 🚀 What You'll Find Here